DragoniteSpam/GameMakerTutorialTutorial/README.md

 [![I haven't checked to see if anyone beat my world record yet](img/clickbait.png?raw=true "Grice's Maxim of Relation")](https://web.archive.org/web/*/https://xkcd.com/641/)

+*I haven't checked to see if anyone beat my world record yet.*

 I'm not going to tell you *not* to do this, but I am going to tell you that if you that if you do this and the Internet drags you over the coals for it that I will think it is very funny.

 3. **Tell people that you made a thing**